chainer/chainer/docs/source/reference/static_graph.rst

 .. note::
  This is an experimental feature and so the API might change in the future as it is developed.

 Introduction
 ------------

 Existing deep learning frameworks can roughly be classified as either a "static graph" or "dynamic graph" framework.
-In a static graph framework, which we also call "define-and-run", the computation graph is definied before the model is run.
+In a static graph framework, which we also call "define-and-run", the computation graph is defined before the model is run.
 This implies that the same neural network model will be used each iteration without modifications, hence the name "static."
 This allows various graph optimizations to potentially be performed to improve the runtime performance and/or reduce memory usage.
 The optimized code for the computation graph is then used when the model is run.

-However, in a "dynamic graph" (also called "define-by-run") framework such as Chainer, the computatin graph is not defined before the model is run.
+However, in a "dynamic graph" (also called "define-by-run") framework such as Chainer, the computation graph is not defined before the model is run.
 Rather, it is constructed incrementally and automatically by the framework as the computations of the forward pass are executed.
-That is, the user writes code to perform the computations of the forward pass in terms of Chainer functions (which have an API similar to an array libaray like NumPy).
+That is, the user writes code to perform the computations of the forward pass in terms of Chainer functions, which have an API similar to an array library like NumPy.
 Users may also find it more natural to simply the write code that implements the forward computations, rather than having to define a computation graph beforehand.
-As these functions execute, the computation graph is incrementally built so that it will be available after the final function in the forward pass has finished executing.
+As these functions execute, the computation graph is incrementally built so that it will be available after the last function in the forward pass has been called.
 This has some advantages, such as allowing easier debugging compared to a static graph framework, since the user can step through the computations of the forward pass in a debugger.
 Note that in a static graph framework, debugging might not be so straightforward if graph optimizations are performed before running the model.
-Define-by-run also provides flexability to include control flow operations so that a different or modified graph can be constructed each iteration.
-However, this flexability also tends to make dynamic graph frameworks slower than static graph framworks.
-For example, in Chainer there is overhead involved in dynamically constructing the graph each iteration, since it involves creating many objects (each function call creates a new `FunctionNode` object as well as creating new `Variable` and array memory allocation for each output of the function), and traversing the backward graph during training.
+Define-by-run also provides the flexibility to include control flow operations so that a modified or even completely different graph can be constructed each iteration.
+Unfortunately, this flexibility also tends to make dynamic graph frameworks slower than static graph frameworks.
+For example, in Chainer there is a performance penalty involved in dynamically constructing the graph each iteration, since it involves creating many objects (each function call creates a new `FunctionNode` object as well as creating new `Variable` and array memory allocation for each output of the function).
+There are also various dynamic type checks and computation graph traversal that need to be performed, adding to the runtime overhead.
 Further, we cannot perform some optimizations such as fusion of operations and in-place operations.

-Static subgraph optimizations (Static define by run) feature
+Static subgraph optimizations feature
 -------------------------------------------------------------

 This feature is motivated by the observation that typical deep neural networks correspond to a static computation graph and that even the networks that correspond to a dynamic graph tend to be mostly static.
-By "mostly static", we mean that the ratio of the total number of function nodes in the graph divided by the number of largest static subgraphs is relatively high.
-Thus, although define-by-run provides the flexibility to create a completely different computation graph each iteration, it seems that the models used in practice are mostly static.
-We think define-by-run provides other benefits, though, such as supporting more intuitive coding and easier debugging compared to the define-and-run style.
-We would therefore like to keep the define-by-run coding style while improving its runtime performance for the typical case when large parts of the model are actually static.
+By "mostly static", we mean that the ratio of the total number of function nodes in the graph to the number of largest static subgraphs is relatively high.
+So, although define-by-run provides the flexibility to create a completely different computation graph each iteration, it seems that the models used in practice are mostly static.
+We think define-by-run still provides other benefits, though, such as supporting more intuitive coding and easier debugging compared to the define-and-run style.
+We would therefore like to keep the define-by-run coding style while improving its runtime performance for the typical case where the model is largely static.

-The solution proposed in this feature is to let the user annotate the largest static subgraphs in their model so that the framework can then automatically replace the define-by-run code of these static subgraphs with performance-optimized code.
+The solution proposed by this feature is to let the user annotate the largest static subgraphs in their model so that the framework can then automatically replace the define-by-run code of these static subgraphs with performance-optimized code.
 The define-by-run code will still execute during the first iteration.
 However, as this code executes, a trace of the needed computations is also collected so that optimized static schedules can be generated for the static subgraphs.
 Then, starting from the second iteration, this optimized code will automatically be run in place of of the original define-by-run code.
-Note that in the common case in which the whole model is static, the user only needs to add a single "static graph" annotation and their code will then run with the performance of a static graph framework, while still supporting the define-by-run coding style and corresponding ease of debugging during the first iteration.
+Note that in the common case in which the whole model is static, the user only needs to add a single "static graph" annotation and their code will then run with the performance of a static graph framework, while still supporting the define-by-run coding style.

-The benefit of annotating the static subgraphs in the model is that it allows the define-by-run code to be replaced with an optimized static schedule, which can then potentially support a user-controlable tradeoff between runtime performance and memory usage.
+The benefit of annotating the static subgraphs in the model is that it allows the define-by-run code to be replaced with an optimized static schedule, which can then potentially support a user-controllable trade-off between runtime performance and memory usage.
 This is possible because having the full computation graph available enables various optimizations that cannot safely or automatically be performed in define-by-run.
-Examples (which we have not implemented but might consider in the future) include sub-linear memory usage [1], exploiting graph parallelism, operator fustion, and in-place optimizations.
+Examples (which we have not implemented but might consider in the future) include sub-linear memory usage [1], exploiting graph parallelism, operator fusion, and in-place optimizations.

-Although various graph-based optimizations are possible in a future version, the current implementation achieves its speedups by retaining only the code that is actually needed to compute the forward pass, backward pass, and so on.
+Although various graph-based optimizations are possible in a future version, the current implementation achieves its speedup by retaining only the code that is actually needed to compute the forward pass, backward pass, and so on.
 This allows us to remove most of the Python interpreter overhead because the Python code that performs dynamic operations such as allocating `Function` and `Variable` objects, checking types, and traversing the backward graph is not included in the optimized static schedule code.
-Although the static schedule code is currently still written in Python, in the future, we might consider implementing it in native code such as Cython/C/C++ to further improve performance while still being invisible to the user.
-In that case, it could be interesting to consider keeping the Chainer framework implemented in pure Python, with only the static graph optimizations module potentially using a native implementation.
+Although the static schedule code is currently still written in Python, in the future, we could consider implementing it in native code such as Cython/C/C++ to further improve performance while still being invisible to the user.
+In that case, it could be interesting to consider keeping the core framework implemented in pure Python, with only the static graph optimizations module potentially using a native implementation.
 If our assumption that the models used in practice are mostly static continues to hold, then it could be interesting to see if such an architecture might even be able to approach the performance of a full native implementation.
 A key assumption motivating this feature is that the main performance bottlenecks occur inside the largest static subgraphs.
 So, if we can optimize these static subgraphs, it might be fine for any remaining framework code to be implemented in pure Python.
-Although such Python code would be slow, it might still have negligible runtime overhead.
+Although such Python code would be slow, it might have negligible runtime overhead.
 Such a software architecture would also have the benefit of providing a simple and clean separation between Python and native code in the framework.
 Perhaps this could also provide a more maintainable codebase as an alternative to having many Python wrappers around native implementations scattered around the framework codebase.

 Usage
 -----